AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 function ExampleComponent() {
     const isAuthenticated = useIsAuthenticated();
-    const { error } = useMsalAuthentication("popup", request); // Will initiate a popup login if user is unauthenticated
+    const { error } = useMsalAuthentication(InteractionType.Popup, request); // Will initiate a popup login if user is unauthenticated

     if (isAuthenticated) {
         return <span>Only authenticated users can see me.</span>